Cost savings and earlier activation dates for virtual credit cards

 - Have 6 months of partnership with Booking.com, including validated guest stays and reviews.

-As long as partners continue to be eligible, they can continue to benefit from earlier virtual card activation.
-Visit your extranet to read more about this.
+As long as partners remain eligible, they can continue to benefit from earlier virtual card activation.
+Visit the Extranet to read more about this.

-Put in practice, for partners that already are eligible and have an established payment track record, this means that, for example:
+For partners who are already eligible and have an established payment track record, putting this into practice means that:

-- For non-refundable reservations, they will be able to charge the VCC on the day that the reservation is made.
+- Non-refundable reservations can be charged using the VCC on the day a reservation is made.

-- For partially refundable reservations, they will be able to charge the VCC when the reservation becomes 90% non-refundable.
+- Partially refundable reservations can be charged using the VCC once a reservation becomes 90% non-refundable.

-- For all other reservations, they will be able to charge the VCC on the guest’s check-in date.
+- All other reservations can be charged using the VCC on a guest’s check-in date.

-We hope this explanation provides clarity about the criteria for partners to retain resumed activation dates of all VCCs, and with that, better cash flow control.
+We hope this explanation provides clarity about the criteria for partners to use resumed activation dates of all VCCs and its improved control of cash flow.

 Reduced costs in processing VCCs with Booking.com

 Booking.com partners with VCC issuers, which allows us to provide our partners with the VCC payout method.
-And as is the case for any credit card, there are payment processing fees involved when charging them.
+As it is for any credit card, there are processing fees for charging these.

-To support partners with operational costs, we are pleased to announce that Booking.com has switched to a new type of VCC that is 25% cheaper to charge.
+To support partners with operational costs, we’re pleased to announce that Booking.com has switched to a new type of VCC that’s 25% cheaper to charge.
 Depending on your agreement with your payments service provider, you should see a reduction in the fees you pay for virtual credit cards from Booking.com.
-Visit your extranet to learn more about VCC processing fees.
+Visit the Extranet to learn more about VCC processing fees.

 Guest Policies & Payments